ircdocs/modern-irc/index.md

 ### OPER message

          Command: OPER
-      Parameters: <user> <password>
+      Parameters: <name> <password>

 The `OPER` command is used by a normal user to obtain IRC operator privileges.
 Both parameters are required for the command to be successful.

-If the client does not send the correct password for the given user, the server replies with an `ERR_PASSWDMISMATCH` message and the request is not successful.
+If the client does not send the correct password for the given name, the server replies with an `ERR_PASSWDMISMATCH` message and the request is not successful.

-If the client is not connecting from a valid host for the given user, the server replies with an `ERR_NOOPERHOST` message and the request is not successful.
+If the client is not connecting from a valid host for the given name, the server replies with an `ERR_NOOPERHOST` message and the request is not successful.

-If the supplied username and password are both correct, and the user is connecting from a valid host, the `RPL_YOUREOPER` message is sent to the user.
+If the supplied name and password are both correct, and the user is connecting from a valid host, the `RPL_YOUREOPER` message is sent to the user.
 The user will also receive a [`MODE` message](#mode-message) indicating their new user modes, and other messages may be sent.

-The `<user>` specified by this command is separate to the accounts specified by SASL authentication.
+The `<name>` specified by this command is separate to the accounts specified by SASL authentication, and is generally stored in the IRCd configuration.

 Numeric Replies: